mostriki/hud_crawler/README.md

 ### Deployment instructions

-Make sure you have postgres running, then run `$ rails serve` and got to [localhost:3000](localhost:3000) in your favorite browser.
+Make sure you have postgres running, then run `$ rails s` and got to [localhost:3000](localhost:3000) in your favorite browser.
+You can also visit the live site [HERE](https://hudcrawler.herokuapp.com/), if you want to see it in action now.

 ### Additional Information